stepfunc/rodbus/README.md

 ## Modbus client CLI

-The [rodbus-client](./rodbus-client) directory contains a simple CLI to Modbus requests to a server.
+The [rodbus-client](./rodbus-client) directory contains a Modbus client application for testing Modbus servers from the the command line.
 You can run it with `cargo run -p rodbus-client [...]`.
 For general detailed help, run `cargo run -p rodbus-client -- help`.

 Use the `-h` option to specify the host to connect to and the `-i` option to